minetest/minetest/doc/lua_api.md

 Introduction
 ------------

-Content and functionality can be added to Minetest using Lua scripting in run-time loaded mods.
+Content and functionality can be added to Luanti using Lua scripting in run-time loaded mods.

-A mod is a self-contained bunch of scripts, textures and other related things, which is loaded by and interfaces with Minetest.
+A mod is a self-contained bunch of scripts, textures and other related things, which is loaded by and interfaces with Luanti.

 Mods are contained and ran solely on the server side.
 Definitions and media files are automatically transferred to the client.